nylar357/nord_oem/README.md

-Thanks to ```TowardsDawn``` from xda-developers for alerting me to this issue, should you run into an issue with missing keyboard run the following adb commands :
+Thanks to ```TowardsDawn``` from xda-developers for alerting me to this issue, should you run into an issue with missing keyboard run the following adb commands to allow you to login and address the issue:

 ```adb shell input text password```
 ```adb shell input keyevent 66```